Responsive

 Subscribe to our monthly newsletter to stay up to date with all-things Testkube.

-The lack of proper integration testing in CI/CDs can lead to halted deployments which can then lead to disrupted development experiences.
-Therefore, integration testing is crucial as it ensures that individual components work well within the entire live system.
+A lack of proper integration testing in CI/CDs can lead to halted deployments and disrupted end-user experiences.
+Therefore, integration testing is crucial as it ensures that individual components in a system work well together.

 In this blog post, we’ll show how you can leverage GitHub Actions along with Testkube to run tests as part of your CI/CD pipeline in your Kubernetes cluster environments.

-Testkube is a Kubernetes native testing framework designed to execute and orchestrate your testing workflows inside your K8s clusters.
-It allows you to bring your chosen testing tool, integrate it out of the box with Testkube, and schedule all of the tests into your Kubernetes cluster, while providing all the visibility into your tests and flexibility when building and executing these tests from your CI/CD.
+Testkube is a Kubernetes native testing framework designed to execute and orchestrate testing workflows for cloud-native applications.
+It allows you to bring your chosen testing tool, integrate it out of the box with Testkube, and schedule all of the tests into your Kubernetes cluster while providing all the visibility into your tests and flexibility when building and executing these tests from your CI/CD.

 • Testkube GitHub Action: If your CI/CD pipeline is built using GitHub actions, then using Testkube’s GitHub Action is the easiest way to get started.